 “I know not all that may be coming, but be it what it will, I’ll go to it laughing.” -Herman Melville, Moby Dick

-Post-Post Script: I’ve been at this for 1500+ consecutive days!
+Post-Post Script: I’ve been at this for 5 years without missing a day!
 Go check out my 1,000th post, my 100-day anniversary post for more on how my OBT has affected me and my third blogiversary and my 150th Etsomnia™ post for a few of my favorite things!

 “I hate writing.
 I love having written.” – Dorothy Parker